router-protocol/router-chain-docs/docs/develop/asset-transfer/nitro/tools/nitro-pathfinder-api/performing-cross-chain-transaction/request-quote.md

 :::info
 Important Note:
-To play around with the API, you can use the Widget ID given in the example above.
-But for use in any product/protocol, you will be assigned a unique Widget ID.
-To get your Widget ID, please contact us on [Telegram](https://t.me/Add_ith).
+To play around with the API, you can use the Partner ID given in the example above.
+But for use in any product/protocol, you will be assigned a unique Partner ID.
+To get your Partner ID, please contact us on [Telegram](https://t.me/Add_ith).
 :::